thejh/node-assertvanish/README.md

 =============
 For a code example, see test.js and test.coffee.

-To activate vanish assertions, you have call node with `--expose-debug-as=debug`.
+To activate vanish assertions, you have to call node with `--expose-debug-as=debug`.

     node --expose-debug-as=debug test.js